Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🍸 Where to Drink – 1909 Temecula, Coin-Op Game Room, Stone Church Brewing

-🎟️ Top Attractions – Farmers Market, Temecula Valley Museum, Antiquing, Temecula Olive Oil Company
+🎟️ Top Attractions – Temecula Farmers Market, Temecula Valley Museum, Antiquing, Temecula Olive Oil Company

 East Temecula

-Northeast of downtown Temecula is home to rows of wineries.
-Vineyard after vineyard offers tastings of Italian and Spanish red grapes, Champagne, and other varietals.
-I still don’t know what I love more, the Temecula fairytale vineyard views, or tasting the wines.
-Staying in East Temecula is definitely one of the most romantic getaways in CA.
+Head to East Temecula to find many of the best wineries.
+Vineyard after vineyard offers tastings of Italian and Spanish grapes, Champagne, and other varietals.
+I still don’t know what I love more: the fairytale vineyard views or tasting the wines.

 The estates are spread out so you’ll want to drive or book a public or private tour guide.
-Many folks even rent limos to head to top California wineries in style.
+Many folks even rent limos to head to the wineries in style.

 Pros of Staying in East Temecula Neighborhood: